emcdo411/jtbd-feedback-loop/README.md

 # Run with the included demo transcript
 python main.py

-# Run with your own transcript (use the full path)
+# Run with your own transcript
 python main.py --transcript C:\path\to\your_transcript.txt
 ```